joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 <div class="info-block info">
     <p>
-    <b>Note</b>  &rarr; If the UART pins are not clearly labeled, the JTAGulator has a mode called <em><strong>Identify UART pinout</strong></em> which cycles through various configurations and baud to find the most likely setup for the device.<br>
+    <b>Info</b>  &rarr; If the UART pins are not clearly labeled, the JTAGulator has a mode called <em><strong>Identify UART pinout</strong></em> which cycles through various configurations and baud to find the most likely setup for the device.<br>
     </p>
 </div>

 # Poking around the Linux file system

-After letting the router completely boot up, we are given a shell, and the logged in user says `root`.
-Since this router runs on OpenWRT, it's not going to be locked down or encrypted, though some routers (especially enterprise-ish ones) might have some security protection mechanisms in place that make it harder to get a root shell.
+After letting the router completely boot up, we are given a root shell.
+Since this router runs on OpenWRT, it's not going to be locked down or encrypted, though some routers (especially enterprise-ish ones) might have some security mechanisms in place that make it harder to get a root shell.

 As shown above, some good places to look to find what capabilities we have are: